aabdygaziev/cats_and_dogs/README.md

 * In this repo, I am goint to use different activation functions (sigmoid, ReLU, tanh, Leaky ReLU) and compare their performance.

+* sigmoid function - takes values between (0,1); mostly used in output node for binary classification task
+* tanh function - takes values between (-1,1); mostly outperforms sigmoid function.

+sigmoid and tanh functions are very sensitive when gradient approaches to the center point (sigmoid 0,5), (tanh at 0).